diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-01-15-use-the-builder-stage-pattern-in-dockerfiles.md

 tags: ["docker"]
 ---

-# Use the builder stage pattern in Dockerfiles
 Most of the time, some libraries that we install in a docker image are only used for the construction of our executables.
 Could we just not include in our final docker image?